Nancy Sit

 Sit left the entertainment business after she got married and raised a family, but in the early 1990s, her marriage fell apart when her husband left her.
 Sit was devastated and has said she contemplated suicide.
 But she thought of her children, which gave her the will to continue with life.
 She decided to get back into show business and was able to capitalize on the popularity she had achieved as a teen idol, even though it was so many years later.

 She first starred in the long-running series A Kindred Spirit, playing one of the show's central figures.
 It was the longest-running series in Hong Kong history, with more than 1,000 episodes.

 In 1975 she joined to Flatfoot Goes East, a film of Italian director Steno with well-known actor Bud Spencer.
 In this film, she plays the brief and touching role of a young mother which sacrifices herself to save the life of her son Yoko (Day Golo) from a gangster band.

 Sit stars in the sitcoms, Virtues of Harmony and its sequel Virtues of Harmony II.
 In Virtues of Harmony, Sit plays a boss of a Chinese restaurant in Ming Dynasty, and playing a similar character in a modern setting in its sequel, Virtues of Harmony II.

 In 2000, Nancy is the first actress to be awarded the HKSAR Medal of Honour in Hong Kong.

 In 2005 Nancy, and co-star William Hung, featured in the Hong Kong movie Where Is Mama's Boy.
 The accompanying soundtracks included theme songs from the movie that were performed by Nancy, William and Huang Yi-Fei (Wong Yat-Fei).

 She also visited several countries, including Singapore and Malaysia, to promote shows in which she performed such as A Kindred Spirit and to host the Channel U variety special.

 In late 2009, rumours circulated about Sit in regard to serious health problems (she had surgery to remove Gallstones and cholangitis).
 Around this time, she was seen walking uneasily and needing assistance in public by her daughter.
 As of late 2010, Sit appears to have made a full recovery.

 Nancy is the first actress to be awarded "Outstanding Women Professionals Award" at "The Outstanding Women Professional and Entrepreneurs Awards 2014" organized by Hong Kong Women Professional & Entrepreneurs Association.
-The TVB variety show "Walk The Walk, Talk The Talk" she hosted with Wong Cho Lam is also awarded "My Favourite TVB Variety / Infotainment Programme" and "My Favourite TVB Variety Show Host" at Star Hurb Awards 2014 in Singapore.
+The TVB variety show "Walk The Walk, Talk The Talk" she hosted with Wong Cho Lam is also awarded "My Favourite TVB Variety / Infotainment Programme" and "My Favourite TVB Variety Show Host" at StarHub Awards 2014 in Singapore.